Impact Factor 6.244 | CiteScore 3.9

 We aim to describe and highlight novel mechanistic insights into molecular pathways and cellular processes involved in oncogenesis, irrespective of the precise type of malignancy.
 The areas of interest include cell growth regulation, DNA damage and repair, signal transduction, metabolic reprogramming, cell death, sustained angiogenesis, tissue invasion and metastasis, avoidance of immunosurveillance, and tumor microenvironment.
 Submissions describing pathogenetic mechanisms of cellular transformation are of particular interest.
 In addition, transcriptomics, proteomics and metabolomics studies, which reveal new cellular or biochemical aspects of cancer biology are also welcomed.

-Molecular and Cellular Oncology welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Molecular and Cellular Oncology welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Molecular and Cellular Oncology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.